microsoft/qsharp/katas/content/linear_algebra/index.md

     "title": "Conjugate"
 })

 The next important single-matrix operation is the **matrix conjugate**, denoted as $\overline{A}$.
 This operation makes sense only for complex-valued matrices; as the name might suggest, it involves taking the complex conjugate of every element of the matrix.
-For example, if
+In matrix form, if

 $$A =
 \begin{bmatrix}